aachen2c/aachen2c/README.md

 ## 🔭 I’m currently working on
 - HuntShowdownLoadoutTracker - An image recognition-based AI tool for tracking player loadout and performance metrics over time for the game Hunt: Showdown.
 Made for my friends
 - Improving QA Model Performance with Cartographic Inoculation: Part 2 - Work-in-progress extension to a paper I wrote (https://arxiv.org/abs/2401.17498) in collaboration with another student during my time at UT Austin.
-- More projects (will eventually) be found in my repositories!
+- More projects can (eventually) be found in my repositories!

 ## 🌱 I’m currently learning
 - SQL, via "SQL Notes for Professionals"